-- 1. Online at: browardschools.com/anonymoustips - 2.
-Call: 754-321-0911 - 3.
-Text: 'SBBC' space with your text message to 274637 (CRIMES) - 4.
-Email: school911@browardschools.com download these Free Mobile Apps: The SaferWatch App enhances school safety and provides a direct line to communicate with local law enforcement and school officials.
-This app allows you to report crime, suspicious activity, threats and non-emergency incidents; and send photos and videos directly to law enforcement.
-Learn more at saferwatchapp.com/ browardschools.
+1. Online at: browardschools.com/anonymoustips

+- 3. Text: 'SBBC' space with your text message to 274637 (CRIMES) - 4.
+Email: school911@browardschools.com line to communicate with local law enforcement and school officials.
+This app allows you to report crime, suspicious activity, threats and nonemergency incidents; and send photos and videos directly to law enforcement.
+Learn more at saferwatchapp.com/browardschools.

-Students, staff and strongly encouraged to
+Students, staff and parents alike are strongly encouraged to download these Free Mobile Apps: